Ever dream of transforming your small, part-time home business into a full-fledged income-generating enterprise? I am sure you must have.

 Many home business owners, who start a business to augment their resources, wish that their little “part-time job” could grow big enough to become their main source of income.
 If the business grows, they could then abandon their daytime work to concentrate full-time on their home business.
 Who wouldn’t want to reap the rewards of being your own boss while working close to your family?

-The question remains though: how do you increase the revenues of your home business?
+The question remains, though: how do you increase the revenues of your home business?

 Experts suggest that the best strategy in growing your business is to first concentrate on one venture at a time, then from that same business, create a variety of income streams.
-This way, you are able to build a strong foothold of your business before you branch out to other endeavors, whether similar or not.
+This way, you are able to build a strong foothold in your business before you branch out to other endeavors, whether similar or not.

 However, some business owners fear that their present business will not work, or they simply find a better opportunity elsewhere.
 In their desire to make as much money as possible, they take everything that comes their way.
 As a result, they spread their efforts and focus too thinly.

-The rule about doing just one business at a time particularly makes sense for a home-business entrepreneur who oftentimes work solo during the start-up phase.
+The rule about doing just one business at a time particularly makes sense for a home-business entrepreneur who oftentimes works solo during the start-up phase.
 Like any new experience, there is a learning curve - the time you spend to learn how to do new things.
 Even well-manned multinationals have learning curves when they enter a new market or start a new product.

 A start-up business should spend considerable time defining its product or service focus in a way that attracts customers the most.
 For a home business entrepreneur, you will need to learn and understand your business, know how your market functions, determine what your customer wants, and learn how to operate and administer a business.
 Some businesses are only mastered after years of experience.
 And success will only come if you really know how to make your business work and be good at it.
 Remember, it is difficult enough to master one business, let alone two or three simultaneous operations.
 It is wise to stay focused on one endeavor.